-Provide a detailed description and evaluation of potential impacts and Environmental Effects of the proposed operation and alternatives considered in section 3.7 to the biological environment components identified in section 5 in the mine site and Impact Area.
+Provide a detailed description and evaluation of potential impacts and Environmental Effects of the proposed operation and alternatives considered in section 3.7 to the biological environment components identified in section 5 in the mine site and the Impact Areas.
 Consider impacts and effects that could happen during the entire lifespan of the project i.e. construction/development (pre-commissioning), operational and decommissioning phases and following Closure of the site.
 The potential for accidental events and natural hazards should be considered.

-The detail in this section is expected to be based on a prior environmental risk assessment prepared, reviewed, and revised in accordance with [Regulation 47ter][Annex IVbis(h)].
-The description shall be structured by the depth ranges described in section 5 and shall for each component, provide a description of:
+The detail in this section is expected to be based on a prior environmental risk assessment prepared, reviewed, and revised in accordance with [Regulation 47ter][Annex IVbis(h)] and respective

+Standards and Guidelines for Environmental Impact Assessment Process.
+The [description] analysis shall be structured by the depth ranges described in section 5 and shall for each component, provide a description of:

-- (a) The source (action, temporal and spatial duration) and nature of the disturbance; - (a) bis The nature and extent (temporal and spatial) of any actual or potential impact, including cumulative effects; - (a)ter The methods used to determine impacts (including the assumptions and limitations of any impact modelling or other analyses undertaken); - (b) Measures that will be taken to prevent, mitigate and manage such impacts with reference to the submitted Environmental Management and Monitoring Plan; and - (c) The unavoidable residual impacts that will remain, including their significance and expected longevity. - (d) An evaluation of the impacts and effects against the applicable environmental goals and objectives and indicators [] as identified in the in relevant environmental standards and Guidelines and in the applicable Regional Environmental Management Plan. (e) The extent to which any potential impacts and Environmental Effects may occur in areas under a State's national jurisdiction.
+- (a) The source (action, temporal and spatial duration) and nature of the disturbance: - (a) bis The nature and extent (temporal and spatial) of any actual or potential impact, including cumulative effects; - (a)ter The methods used to determine impacts (including the assumptions and limitations of any impact modelling or other analyses undertaken); - (b) Measures that will be taken to prevent, mitigate and manage such impacts with reference to the submitted Environmental Management and Monitoring Plan; and - (c) The unavoidable residual impacts that will remain, including their significance and expected longevity. - (d) An evaluation of the impacts and effects against the applicable environmental goals and objectives, [and] indicators and thresholds as identified in the [in] relevant environmental standards and Guidelines and in the applicable Regional Environmental Management Plan. (e)

+The extent to which any potential impacts and Environmental Effects may occur in areas beyond the contract area or under a State's national jurisdiction.

-The detail in this section is expected to be based on the scoping environmental risk assessment that will have identified the main impacts, and thus the elements that need to be emphasized in the environmental impact assessment.
+The detail in this section is expected to be based on the [seoping] environmental risk assessment, carried out according to the relevant regulations, Standards and Guidance that will have identified the main impacts, and thus the elements that need to be emphasized in the environmental impact assessment.